chalin/DEP-non-null/doc-src/1b-nnbd.md

 Thus, [`Anything`][Ceylon `Anything` API] is defined as the *union type* of `Object` and `Null`.

-### B.4.2 Initialization of non-null variables, alternative approaches {#var-init-alt}
+### B.4.2 Default initialization of non-null variables, alternative approaches {#var-init-alt}

 Given a variable statically declared as non-null, some might prefer to see this proposal _mandate_ (i.e., issue a compile-time error) if the variable is not explicitly initialized with a value assignable to its statically declared type (and hence not `null`), but this would go against [G0, optional types](#g0).

-In our opinion, preserving the variable initialization semantics of [DartC][] is the only approach that is consistent with [G0, optional types](#g0).
+In our opinion, preserving the default variable initialization semantics of [DartC][] is the only approach that is consistent with [G0, optional types](#g0).
 Also see [I.3.2](#language-evolution) for discussion of issues related to soundness.
 Though Dart's static type system is already unsound by design ([Brandt, 2011][]), this proposal does not contribute to (increase) the unsoundness because of non-null types.

 ### B.4.3 Factory constructors, an alternative {#factory-constructor-alt}